guildai/guild.ai/pages/docs/reference/guild-home.md

 files.
 However, it also means that virtual environments can modify the user-level resource cache.

-If you want to isloate a virtual environment from the user-level cache, run the following command after you first activate the
+If you want to isolate a virtual environment from the user-level cache, run the following command after you first activate the
 environment: